Susan Lucci: Primetime television, stage, hosting and film

-Dancing with the Stars

-Lucci competed in Season 7 of Dancing with the Stars with dance partner Tony Dovolani.
-Lucci said that Dancing had asked her to appear before, but she had turned it down, in part, because of the travel it would have required of her (at the time Dancing taped in Los Angeles while All My Children taped in New York).
+Lucci competed in season 7 of Dancing with the Stars with dance partner Tony Dovolani.
+She said that Dancing had asked her to appear before, but she had turned it down, in part, because of the travel it would have required of her (at the time Dancing taped in Los Angeles while All My Children taped in New York).
 Lucci later changed her mind, in part, because of the experience of fellow All My Children star Cameron Mathison, who finished fifth in season 5.
-She was voted off the show on November 5, 2008 rather than November 4 due to election night, finishing sixth in the competition.
+She was voted off the show on November 5, 2008, rather than November 4 due to election night, finishing sixth in the competition.